yuyu78/pastry-online-shop/README.md

 * In the store page, the customer can view the picture of the shop and the pastry chef.
 There is a google map with the address of the shop and opening hour.

 ##### Features Left to Implement
+* For the moment, in the form order, the modal is used to show confirmation order message.
+Even though there is a missing field, it will display the modal message.
+In order to not submit when there is a missing field, javascript is needed.

+* Add Terms of use, privacy policy and copyright.

-* Add shopping cart and payment option instead of the form to make the order easier: Javascript or PHP needed
+* Add shopping cart and payment option: Javascript or PHP needed

 * FAQ pages to get all important information needed: Javascript or PHP needed

 * Create a search bar so if the customer types keyword, it will appear several choice of page related to this keyword: Javascript needed

 ### Structure plane